top of page

 7) The Church's authority overrides God's Word.

 God says no food is to be purchased on Sabbaths (Neh 10:31 and 13:15-22), but the Church says it's okay.
-God's Word says we shouldn't do as the Gentiles do, and cut down a tree, set it up and decorate it (Jer 10:1-5), but some Sabbath keeping Churches do exactly that, as they participate in Christmas celebrations.
+God's Word says we shouldn't follow what the Gentiles do when they cut down a tree, set it up and decorate it (Jer 10:1-5), but some Sabbath keeping Churches do exactly that, as they participate in Christmas celebrations.

 8) Traditional Christian standards applied to Sabbath keeping.